 What is Semalt and why you don’t need it

-It can be quite difficult to explain what Semalt actually does, as the company itself doesn’t offer an insight to their own business.
+It can be quite difficult to explain what Semalt actually does, as the company itself doesn’t offer an insight into their own business.
 They claim to be a webmaster analytics tool, focused on keyword ranking and monitoring.
 That’s why the software constantly generates 1000s of ‘empty’ page visits, coming from a robot, rather than a real human being.
-The lack of clarity around their own service and spam-like approach to online media mean the general opinion about Semalt and its practices is rather negative.
+The lack of clarity around their own service and spam-like approach to online media means the general opinion about Semalt and its practices is rather negative.

 This is mainly down to the fact that traffic generated from Semalt to your website is nothing else but spam.
 The way the system operates means your Analytics data is slowly stuffed with fake sessions, which can lower your overall performance and conversion rates.
-As a site owner you don’t benefit at all from Semalt’s activity.
-They however monetize the information captured from your site.
+As a site owner, you don’t benefit at all from Semalt’s activity.
+They, however, monetize the information captured from your site.

 For websites with a lower level of traffic, sessions generated by Semalt might lead to a serious data corruption.
-In some of the cases we’ve analysed Semalt accounted for as much as 30% of all referral traffic, making it almost impossible to accurately analyse site and channel performance.
+In some of the cases, we’ve analysed Semalt accounted for as much as 30% of all referral traffic, making it almost impossible to accurately analyse a site and channel performance.
 That’s why we strongly recommend you exclude Semalt from your data completely going forward.
 And it’s really easy too.

 Exclude Semalt from Google Analytics data